bmcgonag/quant-ux-docker/README.md

 `wget https://raw.githubusercontent.com/bmcgonag/quant-ux-docker/main/docker-compose.yml`

-Or, you can clone the repository with teh command
+Or, you can clone the repository with the command

 `git clone https://github.com/bmcgonag/quant-ux-docker.git`